 Creating a More Equitable and Effective Recycling System

 More than 40 jurisdictions around the world have successfully used Extended Producer Responsibility for Packaging to shift the costs of recycling from taxpayers to the producers of packaging such as Amazon, Walmart, Procter & Gamble, and other brand owners.
 Based on the data collected in these places, here are just some of the benefits this Maine’s law will deliver to taxpayers and communities throughout the state:

 - Cities and towns will receive much-needed resources to improve, maintain, and expand their recycling programs.

 - The state recycling rate could more than double, helping to keep more trash out of landfills, incinerators, and our environment.

 - The “polluter pays principle” will incentivize companies to reduce wasteful packaging and create greener products that can be easily recycled or reused.

 The Natural Resources Council of Maine led a multi-year campaign for the EPR for Packaging law in partnership with thousands of Maine people and youth activists, local businesses, municipal waste managers, cities and towns, state legislators, and dozens of organizations that make up the Environmental Priorities Coalition.
 Maine Department of Environmental Protection (DEP) staff also played an important role in crafting the new law and are beginning the process of implementing the program.

-How EPR for Packaging Will Be Implemented in Maine
+How Extended Producer Responsibility for Packaging Will Be Implemented in Maine

-Passing EPR for Packaging in Maine is a historic victory for our environment and for holding corporate polluters accountable, but the work is not over.
+Passing this law in Maine is a historic victory for our environment and for holding corporate polluters accountable, but the work is not over.
 We know that big corporations and plastic manufacturers will try to weaken the law as it’s implemented.
 Mainers will need to be tracking it every step of the way.